Pompey Gaffers Eleven31.07.16

 After hanging up their boots these former Pompey players crossed back over the white-washed line and stepped into management

 Harry Redknapp brought in gnarly warhorse Gianluca Festa during the 2002-03 Championship winning season.
-After hanging up his boots Festa went into management in his native Italy and was recently in the hotseat at Serie B side Como - until they sacked him when propping up the bottom of the table in Serie B.
+After hanging up his white boots Festa went into management in his native Italy and was in the hotseat at Serie B side Como - until they sacked him when propping up the bottom of the table in Serie B.

 The no-nonsense lump of an old-school stopper made 277 robust appearances for Pompey over two spells.
 However, Hand is better known in some quarters as the man who big Jack Charlton replaced as manager of the Republic of Ireland.